dmitrybubyakin/nova-medialibrary-field/README.md

 ### Store and Replace callbacks

-If you want to do someting before media saved, you can use `storeUsing` method.
-It accepts `FileAdder $fileAdder` as an argument (and must return it).
+If you want to do someting before media is saved, you can use `storeUsing` method.

 ```php
 Medialibrary::make('Images', 'post_images')